ricbencar/shallow-water-waves/README.md

 #### The $\tilde{H}_{tr} > 2.75$ Threshold Switch

-The first safeguard is a check on the dimensionless transitional height, $\tilde{H}_{tr}$.
+The first safeguard is a check on the dimensionless transitional height, $\tilde{H}_tr$.
 If this value exceeds 2.75, the program bypasses the CWD solver entirely and defaults to using standard Rayleigh distribution statistics.
 This is not an arbitrary choice but a computationally efficient shortcut based on the model's documented behavior.
 The lookup table provided by Battjes and Groenendijk (2000, Table 2) shows the numerical solutions for various statistical wave height ratios as a function of $\tilde{H}_{tr}$.
 An analysis of this table reveals that **for all values of $\tilde{H}\_{tr}$ greater than approximately 2.75, the solutions of the CWD converge to and become numerically indistinguishable from the theoretical values of the Rayleigh distribution (e.g., $\tilde{H}\_{1/3} \approx 1.416$)** (Caires & Van Gent, 2012).
 Therefore, this threshold identifies the regime where depth-limitation effects are negligible.
 By applying the known Rayleigh solution directly, the software avoids unnecessary computation while remaining true to the model's behavior.

 #### Capping of Statistical Parameters